KedarGHAG/WaterWars-Serious_Gaming/README.md

 # WaterWars-Serious_Gaming
-<h1>A serious game built to understand the water resource allocation in a watershed.</h1>
+<strong>A serious game built to understand the water resource allocation in a watershed.</strong>

 <a href="WaterWars_GUI.JPG"></a>